Frederick Lugard, 1st Baron Lugard: Governor of Hong Kong

 About a year, after he resigned as High Commissioner of the Protectorate of Northern Nigeria, Lugard was appointed Governor of Hong Kong, a position he held until March 1912.
 During his tenure, Lugard proposed to return Weihaiwei to the Chinese government in return for the ceding of the rented New Territories in perpetuity.
 However, the proposal was neither well received nor acted upon.
-Some believed that if the proposal were carried through, Hong Kong might forever have remained in British hands.
+Some believed that if the proposal had been carried through, Hong Kong might forever have remained in British hands.

-Lugard's chief interest was education, and he was largely remembered for his efforts to the founding of the University of Hong Kong in 1911.
+Lugard's chief interest was education, and he was largely remembered for his efforts toward the founding of the University of Hong Kong in 1911.
 He became the first chancellor despite a cold reception from the Colonial Office and local British companies, such as the Hongkong and Shanghai Banking Corporation.
 The Colonial Office called the idea of a university "Sir Frederick's pet lamb".
-Lugard's chief impetus from founding the university was to have it serve as a bearer of Western culture in East Asia.
+Lugard's chief impetus in founding the university was to have it serve as a bearer of Western culture in East Asia.
 He expected the university, however, to adopt a politically conservative framework supportive of the colonial authorities and to refrain from teaching ideas such as democracy or equality.
 He was financially backed by his personal friend Sir Hormusjee Naorojee Mody, who shared the same vision for the establishment of a university in Hong Kong.